zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 ```

 This method enables/disables sending local video streams to the network.
 When set to True, this method does not disable the camera and thus does not affect getting local video streams.
+> This method is only valid in the channel.
+If you leave the channel, the mute settings are cleared.

 <table>
 <colgroup>